yutayamamoto/pdfoutline/README.md

 # ![](img/bookmark_border-24px.svg) pdfoutline

-A command line tool for adding an outline (a bookmark, or table of contents) to pdf files
+A command line tool that adds a bookmark (table of contents, or outline) to PDF files.

 ### Prerequisites